opea-project/docs/developer-guides/doc_guidelines.rst

 ReStructuredText is more fully-featured, much more standardized and uniform, and has built-in support for extensions.
-The markdown language has no standard way to implement complete documentation systems and doesnt have a standard extension mechanism, which leads to many different "flavors" of markdown.
+The markdown language has no standard way to implement complete documentation systems and doesn't have a standard extension mechanism, which leads to many different "flavors" of markdown.
 If you stick to the core and common markdown syntax (headings, paragraphs, lists, and such), using markdown is just fine.
 However, slipping in raw HTML to do formatting